davidgraeff/braintree-payment-graphql-rs/readme.md

 Note that this is an unofficial library, provided as-is, with no support whatsoever by Braintree.

-API Stability: Nested responses might be automatically collapsed at some point with a few more feature changes to the underlying graphql-client.
-A convience API for paging might be added.

-This crate uses a modified branch of the graphql-client crate until 0.9 is released.
+The generator tool uses a modified branch of the graphql-client crate until 0.9 is released.

 MIT licensed.
 Pull requests are welcome.

+## For maintainers

+Update the Braintree schema file with `cd braintree-queries-generator && ./update_schema.sh`.
+Run `cargo run -p braintree-queries-generator` in this directory to update the generated query/mutation files.

 Cheers,
 David Graeff